© Crown copyright 2017

 - the quote is suspended or cancelled on the Stock Exchange

-- the quoted price is not representative of the open market value of the shares, eg the quote is stale or the holding to be valued is exceptionally large
+- the quoted price is not representative of the open market value of the shares, for example, the quote is stale or the holding to be valued is exceptionally large

 You should provide your best estimate of the value of the stock together with supporting evidence and the exchange rate used, if applicable.